hhunterzinck/genie-bpc-quac/README.md

 ```
 Checks (8):
 - error 07 (empty_row): Row entries are all missing.
 Please remove row from upload file.
 - error 12 (col_data_type_sor_mismatch): Column data type does not match data type specified in scope of release.
-Please check values for column and ensure that they match the appropriate datatype.
+Please check values for column and ensure that they match the appropriate data type.
 - error 13 (col_entry_data_type_sor_mismatch): Entry data type does not match data type specified in scope of release.
 Please check value for column and ensure that it matches the appropriate data type.
 - error 14 (no_mapped_diag): Mapped diagnosis is missing.
 Please fill in missing diagnosis.
 - error 25 (col_sor_not_table): Column found in the scope of release but not the table.
 Please confirm that column has no relevant data; otherwise, include column in table.